Today my daughter’s teacher reached out to me because I’d expressed concern over her progress report.

 And for another opportunity to teach this little monster about listening ears.”

 This story was submitted to Love What Matters by Mary Katherine Backstrom.
-Mary’s new book Holy Hot Mess: Finding God in the Details of this Weird and Wonderful Life is available here.
-Follow Mary on Instagram here.
-Submit your story here, and be sure to subscribe to our best stories here.
+Mary’s new book is available on Amazon.
+Follow Mary’s journey on Facebook and Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories from Mary Katherine here: